Inedo/inedo-docs/ProGet/administration/extensions.md

 ## Built-in and Required Extensions {#built-in data-title="Built-in Extensions"}

-ProGet ships with the following extensions: [InedoCore](/den/proget/inedocore), [Amazon](/den/proget/amazon), [Azure](/den/proget/azure), [VorSecurity](/den/proget/vorsecurity), [Whitesource](/den/proget/whitesource).
+ProGet ships with the following extensions: [Inedo.SDK](/docs/various/inedo-sdk/the-sdk), [InedoCore](https://proget.inedo.com/feeds/Extensions/inedox/InedoCore), [Amazon AWS](https://proget.inedo.com/feeds/Extensions/inedox/AWS), and [Azure](https://proget.inedo.com/feeds/Extensions/inedox/Azure).

-Although we recommend keeping all of these built-in extensions installed, InedoCore is the only one that's required.
-When it's not installed, you will receive warnings in the UI, and the software will be missing core functionality.
-If you've configured cloud storage, or a Whitesource or Vor account, those feeds will be inoperable.
+Although we recommend keeping all of these built-in extensions installed, Inedo.SDK and InedoCore are the only ones that are required.
+When they are not installed, you will receive warnings in the UI, and the software will be missing core functionality.
+If you've configured cloud storage those feeds will be inoperable.

 ## New Extensions and Updates {#extensions-updates data-title="New Extensions and Updates"}

-ProGet will automatically connect to the [inedo.com/den](/den), and notify you of newly available extensions and updates.
+ProGet will automatically connect to the [proget.inedo.com/feeds/Extensions](https://proget.inedo.com/feeds/Extensions) feed, and notify you of newly available extensions and updates.
 You can download and install these from the same extensions overview page.

 :::attention {.analogy}

   A connection to inedo.com is recommended, but not required.
-If your ProGet instance cannot connect to [inedo.com/den](/den), then you will need to manually install and update extensions.
+If your ProGet instance cannot connect to [https://proget.inedo.com/feeds/Extensions](https://proget.inedo.com/feeds/Extensions), then you will need to manually install and update extensions.
   :::

 ## Creating Your Own Extensions {#creating-extension data-title="Creating your Own Extensions"}